Shiinzy8/Allover/Udemy/test_with_phpunit/README.md

 For configuration PHPUnit we can use phpunit.xml file
     we can add options to run by default we can add default folder for test or even specific name suppix

+We also goint to use stand alone component mockery
+    composer require mockery/mockery --dev